bigskysoftware/htmx/www/content/attributes/hx-swap.md

   </div>
 ```

-If you wish to target a different element for scrolling or showing, you may place a CSS selector after the `scroll:`
+If you wish to target a different element for scrolling or showing, you may place an extended CSS selector after the `scroll:`
-or `show:`, followed by `:top` or `:bottom`:
+or `show:`, followed by `:top` or `:bottom`.
+See [Extended CSS Syntax](@/extended-css.md) for more details.

 ```html
   <!-- this will get some content and swap it into the current div, then ensure that the top of #another-div is visible in the